HVAC replacement

 Is a heat pump worth the extra cost?

 In moderate climates (zones 3–5), heat pumps typically cost 15–25% more upfront but cut annual operating cost by 30–50% versus gas furnace + AC.
-Federal IRA tax credits cover up to $2,000.
-Payback is usually 4–7 years.
+The federal 25C tax credit that covered up to $2,000 expired at the end of 2025, so a 2026 install relies on state and utility rebates instead — without a credit, payback runs closer to 7–13 years.
 In cold climates (zones 6+), dual-fuel systems (heat pump + gas backup) are usually the better choice.

 What SEER tier should I pick?